Erkesto/practice/Notes/code_review_tips.md

 ## Introduction

-Code reviews can inspire dread in both reviewer and reviewee.
+Code reviews can inspire dread in both reviewer and the reviewee.
 Having your code analyzed can feel invasive and uncomfortable.
 Even worse, reviewing other people's code can feel like a painful and ambiguous exercise, searching for problems and not even knowing where to begin.